-Formal research trials are currently not proposed at the time of this RMP.
+Formal research trials are currently not proposed.
 Rather, attention will be focused on the progress of the establishment of revegetation works planned for the TSF and Amalgamated Pad to gather learnings relevant to future rehabilitation campaigns.
-Revegetation progress will be recorded during the erosion and sediment control monitoring inspections that are scheduled:

-- Monthly; and - Within 72 hours of the cessation of a rainfall event of greater than 50 mm.
+Revegetation progress will be recorded during the erosion and sediment control monitoring inspections that are scheduled: Monthly; and Within 72 hours of the cessation of a rainfall event of greater than 50 mm.
 At these inspections, details of vegetation progress will also be recorded.
-This will include, but not be limited to:

-- Locality;

-- Green ground cover, vexation type, and height;

-- Leaf litter ground cover; and

-- Stone and gravel groundcover.
+This will include, but not be limited to: Locality; Green ground cover, vexation type, and height; Leaf litter ground cover; and Stone and gravel groundcover.
+Ongoing water sampling, weather measurement recording, fauna monitoring, seed trials, pest control programs, weed control programs, access track maintenance, water management and erosion controls and rehabilitation risk assessment reviews for the whole site will continue.
+Some infrastructure will be removed from Exhibition Flat along with tree loping and green waste removal to use in other rehabilitation activities elsewhere on site.
+Based on the present Ore Reserve, mining and processing operations will conclude at the end of 2026.
+Rehabilitation of tailings facility and waste rock emplacement are planned for 2027.